Skip to content

 If you need to make a claim, MPPI could pay you a set amount each month.

-You might want the policy just to cover the cost of your mortgage payments, or you may want it to cover the cost of other bills too.
-If you opt for the latter, providers will typically pay out 125% of your mortgage costs.
+You might want the policy to just cover the cost of your mortgage repayments.
+But some providers give you the option to add an extra 25% to cover bills and other expenses too.
+If you choose this option, providers will typically pay out 125% of your mortgage costs.

-Most insurance policies that cover your mortgage will pay out for up to 12 months – in some cases up to 24 months – or until you return to work, whichever is sooner.
+Most insurance policies that cover your mortgage will pay out for up to 12 months.
+In some cases, they will pay for up to 24 months or until you return to work, whichever is sooner.

 Mortgage protection insurance, also known as mortgage coverage insurance, acts as a safeguard if you can no longer afford your monthly repayments.
 Ultimately, it can save you from defaulting on your mortgage and possibly losing your home.